mengps/PyHuskarUI/README.md

      HusApp.initialize(engine)
      ...
  ```
-- Add the following code to your `.qml`
+- Add the following code to your `Main.qml`
  ```qml
   import HuskarUI.Basic